vivaria/edisonrul.ing/README.md

 ## YUBEL - THE ULTIMATE NIGHTMARE

-*   When "Yubel - The Ultimate Nightmare" battles with a monster that cannot be destroyed by its effect, like "Vennominaga, the Deity of Poisonous Snakes", "Yubel - The Ultimate Nightmare's" effect still inflicts damage but will not destroy the monster.
+*   When "Yubel - The Ultimate Nightmare" battles with a monster that cannot be destroyed by its effect, like "Vennominaga, the Deity of Poisonous Snakes", "Yubel - The Ultimate Nightmare"'s effect still inflicts damage but will not destroy the monster.
 *   When "Yubel - The Ultimate Nightmare" destroys a monster in battle, its effect still inflicts damage but the effect to destroy the monster it battled with disappears.